***FREE*** subscription to

 Online courses may also be "accredited."
 However, there is no single official accrediting organization for online courses.
 Nor are there any agencies with standards similar to those of accrediting agencies for on-site learning programs.

-If accreditation is important to you, you must take a look at the accrediting organization to see what accreditation of the teacher training course truly means.
+If an accredited TEFL certificate is important to you, not only must you find such a program, but more importantly, you must take a look at the accrediting organization behind the program or school to see what accreditation of the teacher training course truly means.

 A review of the accrediting body and the requirements that teacher training programs have to meet to become accredited by them will provide you valuable information about the program.